ammarsidhu18/ammarsidhu18/README.md

 - :mailbox_with_no_mail: If you'd like to contact me, feel free to message me on my [email](ammarsidhu@outlook.com) or [linkedin](www.linkedin.com/in/ammar-sidhu)

-- :file_folder: Check out my Portfolio Projects here - [Portffolio]
+- :file_folder: Check out my Portfolio Projects here - [Portfolio]

 ### Technical Skills
 I have experience in: